jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/0_Standards.typ

 This is particularly important for #gl_("swith", pl:true), where the integration of high-pressure hydrogen storage with critical aircraft structures presents unique safety considerations.
 Lastly they offer a framework for systematic evaluation and validation, indispensable for ensuring the safety and reliability of innovative technologies like #gl_("swith", pl:true).

 While the benefits of applying standards to #gl_("swith", pl:true) development are clear, the process is not without its challenges.
 The primary difficulty lies in the innovative nature of #gl_("swith") itself.
-As an emerging technology, there are no specific standards tailored to its unique characteristics.
+As an emerging technology, there is no single standard that would cover all the unique characteristics of #gl_("swith", pl:true).
 This absence, however, does not diminish the importance of standards-based approaches.
 Instead, it necessitates a careful and considered application of related standards from adjacent fields.
 In the case of #gl_("swith"), relevant adjacent fields include aerospace engineering, hydrogen storage and handling, pressure vessel design, and structural engineering.
 The task lies in judiciously selecting and adapting these standards to address the specific needs of #gl_("swith") development.
 This adaptive approach is particularly crucial in the realm of experimental structural testing.
 Standards provide guidance on test methodologies, safety protocols, and data collection and analysis procedures.
 By leveraging these established practices, researchers can ensure that their experimental work on #gl_("swith") is rigorous, repeatable, and aligned with industry expectations.